hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/298_063_alasinga.md

 DEAR ALASINGA,

-I learnt from your letter the bad financial state the *Brahmavâdin* is in.
+I learnt from your letter the bad financial state the *Brahmavādin* is in.
 I will try to help you when I go back to London.
 You must not lower the tone.
 Keep up the paper.
 Very soon I will be able to help you in such a manner as to make you free of this nonsense teacher business.
 Do